Druid's Challenge (09-11th November): a three-day, 84-mile ultra marathon crossing the historic Ridgeway - now celebrating its 10th year!

 Optional accommodation for single day competitors - £30 per night

-There's a 10% discount available for all serving military or emergency services staff.
+There's a 10% discount on the entry fee, available for all serving military or emergency services staff.
 To book with your discount, please email us: firstname.lastname@example.org.

 Please note: a 2.5% service charge, levied by the registration software, will be added to your total.